-In the next 10 minutes I’m going to show you exactly how to research a company before your job interview.
+In the next 10 minutes, I’m going to show you exactly how to research a company for your job interview.

-Go to their website and find out about what products or services they provide.
+Go to the business’ website and find out about what products or services they provide.
 What do they sell and how do they make money?
-Why might their customers or clients choose them?
+Why might the company’s clients choose them?

-Then visit their “Careers” section.
-Make sure you’re familiar with the job description and take a look at the other jobs they’re hiring for too.
+Then visit their “Careers” section to see what jobs are posted in general.
+Make sure you’re familiar with the job description and get a feel for the other jobs they’re hiring for.

 This is the longest step in the process of researching a company, but it’ll give you a ton of information you can use in your answers, and knowing more about them will help you explain why you wanted to apply for the job.

 2. Search Google News for Recent Company Developments

 This is a relatively short step, but still important for how to research a company before your interview.